reframe-hpc/reframe/docs/config_reference.rst

  .. note::
     For the ``pbs`` and ``torque`` backends, options accepted in the :attr:`~config.systems.partitions.access` and :attr:`~config.systems.partitions.resources` parameters may either refer to actual ``qsub`` options or may just be resources specifications to be passed to the ``-l`` option.
     The backend assumes a ``qsub`` option, if the options passed in these attributes start with a ``-``.

+.. py:attribute:: systems.partitions.env_resources.name

+   :required: Yes

+  The name of this resources.
+  This name will be used to request this resource in a programming environment :attr:`~environments.resources`.

+   .. versionadded:: 4.6

+.. py:attribute:: systems.partitions.env_resources.options

+   :required: No
+   :default: ``[]``

+   A list of options to be passed to this partition’s job scheduler.
+   This is very similar to the :attr:`~config.systems.partitions.resources.options` parameter, but it is used to define resources that are specific to a programming environment.

+   .. versionadded:: 4.6

 Environment Configuration